-"Climate tech" as a new business field - sector coupling in real estate
+"Climate tech" as a new business model - sector coupling & Co2 reduction in real estate

 Current situation and challenges